nxp-mcuxpresso/mcuboot/ext/nxp_encrypted_xip/mcuboot_encrypted_xip.md

 ~~~
 This is expected as there is no encryption metadata due debug purpose so application has no reference to linkage to referenced image in staging area.

-Note: Is possible to attach to running encrypted application for debug purpose.

 ### 5.5 Running encrypted image

 These are expected outputs when an OTA image is detected and then re-encrypted